pschafran/BPIC/README.md

 #### To Do
 * Add CDS option for coding site partitioning
 * Add options for processing AA seqs
+* Add input options: nexus alignments w/ and w/o MrBayes blocks

 ## Overview
 Script for batch processing of homologous loci for up to ~12 taxa to calculate Bayesian phylogenetic information content in the data.
 Steps:

 1. Input data can be a FASTA file for each taxon containing one sequence for each locus, or a FASTA a file for each locus containing one sequence per taxon, or FASTA format alignments.
 2. Sequence alignment (via MAFFT or Clustal Omega).
 3. Tree inference and marginal likelihood calculations (via Mr. Bayes)
 4. Analyze information content (via Galax)